Centralia College Scholarships

 - To complete your scholarship application, you must first apply for admission and have your Student Identification number (SID):

-- For maximum scholarship consideration, submit the following by April 15, 2014:
+- For maximum scholarship consideration, submit the following:

 Scholarship EligibilityStudents receiving Centralia College Scholarships must comply with the following policies:

 - Scholarships are awarded for the entire academic year and will be credited to your student account, one third each for the fall, winter, and spring quarters.
 Scholarships cannot be used for summer quarter enrollment.

 - Almost all scholarships require that you are enrolled for at least 12 credits (full time) each quarter and maintain at least a 3.0 grade point average.

 - Scholarships can only be applied towards the cost of tuition unless otherwise indicated.
 Should you at any time exceed the cost of tuition by receiving other scholarships, financial aid, 529 pre-paid tuition plans (excluding loans and employment earnings) which is required to be applied to tuition, your scholarship or other financial aid may be reduced or withdrawn accordingly.

 - Students who receive scholarships are required to write a thank you letter to the donor and attend the fall Scholarship Award Night.